-Every day when I open my inbox, I find dozens, if not hundreds, of questions from the audience.
+Every day when I open my virtual mailbag, I find dozens, if not hundreds, of questions from the audience.
 Want to know the most-asked-about subject?
 Stains.
 Nasty, ugly, stubborn stains on everything you can imagine from concrete to laundry, and teeth, too.

-Dear Mary: Our water is very hard and as a result has created rust-colored stains in the fiberglass bathtub.
+Dear Mary: Our water is very hard and as a result has created rust-colored stains in the bathtub.
 I’ve tried to scrub it away with Comet, but that did nothing.
 How can I remove these terrible stains?
 MaryAnne

 Dear MaryAnne: Does your tub look similar to anything pictured above?
-If so, you have several options, starting with pantry items and a specific commercial product you may have already:
+If so, you have several options, starting with pantry items and then specific commercial products you may have already:

 Baking soda and vinegar

 In a small bowl, make a thick paste of baking soda and white vinegar.
 Apply to the stain and allow that to sit for a few hours.
 Before rinsing, rub the stained area with a stiff scrubber like a non-scratch blue Scotch-Brite scouring pad.
 Rinse.

-Is stain still visible?
+Is the stain still visible?
 Move on to the next option.

 Mr. Clean Magic Eraser

 Some readers have reported success removing rust stains with a damp Mr. Clean Magic Eraser.
-If yo have one handy, give that a try.
-And if it’s not as successful as you’d like, keeping going,
+If you have one handy, give that a try.
+And if it’s not as successful as you’d like, keeping going.

 Bar Keepers Friend

-Bar Keepers Friend (supermarket or online) is a wonderful cleanser that removes all kinds of stains from pots and pans, bakeware, stainless steel and more.
+Bar Keepers Friend (supermarket or online) is a wonderful cleanser that removes all kinds of stains from pots and pans, bakeware, stainless steel, and more.
 The active ingredients are is oxalic acid and citric acid, which together solve the rust stain problem in many situations.
 No BKF handy?
 No worries.

 Toilet bowl cleaner